Hours: 38 hours per week, 3 month maximum term

 To meet the selection criteria, candidate will require:

-The position is a part time, maximum term position of 4 months working 22.8 hours per week.
-Salary will be in the range of $63,874 to $66,965 per annum (pro rata), based on skills and experience plus superannuation.
-Attractive salary packaging provisions are available to increase take home pay.
+The position is full time at 38 hours per week.
+Salary will be between $76,470 to $80,373 pro-rata per annum, based on skills and experience.
+Attractive salary packaging provisions are available.

 Applicants are required to submit a resume and complete the screening questionnaire »